accommodations

 All residents have access to indoor and outdoor shared studio spaces, use of shop tools, electricity, and assorted hardware.
 Local transportation is also provided for field trips, touring local workshops, and going to the lake.
 See Projects pages (Clay, Independent) for details.

-Residents and staff may work on collaborative building projects during the residency, such as fixing up old picnic tables, constructing a lumber rack, or welding kiln burner brackets.
-We use mostly reclaimed, salvaged, and donated materials, and use our creativity to build what we need with what we already have.
-These projects are either directly related to your workshop area, or are optional, but if you want to join in and help out, you might learn some new skills!
+These projects are either directly related to your workshop or are optional, but if you want to join in and help out, you might learn some new skills!

 CAMPY Fun